LHP Santiago ejected, glove confiscated during Mariners' win - WHIZ News

 The teams played 2 1/2 innings Saturday before the game was postponed because of rain.

+“Our hearts are good, we’re tough enough, it’s just we got to keep improving, getting better and better,” White Sox manager Tony La Russa said.

+Robert Dugger (0-2) got the loss, allowing two earned runs in 2 2/3 innings.

-Trammell connected for his seventh homer in the fifth, and Ty France went deep against Keuchel in the sixth.
+Trammell connected for his seventh homer in the fifth inning of the suspended game, and Ty France went deep against Dallas Keuchel in the sixth.
 Leury García hit an RBI single in the fifth for Chicago, and Yasmani Grandal added a tying sacrifice fly in the sixth.

 “Unbelievable game,” Mariners manager Scott Servais said.
 “Taylor was locked in.
 That’s one of the best closers in the game.”